 Newcastle Museum

-Explore, build and imagine your way through a world of miniature creativity inspired by our summer exhibition, Model Newcastle: Big Stories, Little Things.
-Recreate the city through LEGO Model Mania, discover the power of steam and the Newcastle Earthquake with free Model Newcastle Science Shows, build moving inventions in Make-It-Move and make your own tiny creations.
+Explore, build and imagine your way through a world of miniature creativity inspired by the current exhibition, Model Newcastle: Big Stories, Little Things.
+Young Minecrafters can get creative with Model Newcastle Minecraft, reimagining city block by block in this popular digital world.
+For those who like a creative challenge, Surviving Dystopia is a creative writing course that challenges kids to craft bold, imaginative tales of survival and adventure.
 For more information and to book, visit the Newcastle Museum website.

 Fort Scratchley